ForwardLoopLLC/long-range-temperature-sensor/docs/source/index.rst

 ---
 When you purchase Forward Loop Zero with the optional grid-eye and long-range sensors, your Forward Loop Zero arrives assembled and configured to run the demonstration application out of the box.

-For more information about the demonstration application, please see `intro/demo`.
+For more information about the demonstration application, please see the :doc:`intro/demo`.

 Build
 -----
 You can use the long-range temperature sensor to build your own applications that incorporate your own requirements or business logic.

-For more information about the long-range temperature sensor and how to modify the demonstration application, please see the `intro/tech`.
+For more information about the long-range temperature sensor and how to modify the demonstration application, please see the :doc:`intro/custom`.